microsoft/pxt/docs/extensions/pxt-json.md

     installedVersion?: string;
     targetVersions?: TargetVersions; // versions of the target/pxt the extension was compiled against

+    conditionalFiles?: Map<string[]>; // files loaded only when relevant extension is already present

     testFiles?: string[];
     testDependencies?: Map<string>;
     simFiles?: string[];